- Planning your Bachelor of Theology (PDF)

-- All Assignments submitted in the Department of Theology and Religion must be prefaced with a student Plagiarism Declaration Form to this effect.
+Note: All Assignments submitted in the Theology programme must be prefaced with a student Plagiarism Declaration Form to this effect.

 If the paper has an exam, students will be notified of the date, time and location via the Timetable section of their eVision portal.
 This information can also be found on the examinations website link below.